dandre-benoit/reno-projects/README.md

 - DTO class validations and transformation
 - Custom global exception filter
   - For duplicate key value when creating or updating entities
-- Lists show only active entity and are ordered by id
+- Lists show only active entities with limited informations and are ordered by id
   - Inactive entity can still be edited

 ## Documentation